dpzhuX/dpzhux.github.io/_posts/2015-11-11-ansys-initial-stress-applying.md

 ![Results](/uploads/images/2015/AnsysInitialStress5.png)

 By comparing the final contour distributions from both analyses, we can find they show the same results, indicating the correct application of initial stresses.

+> The model is a test model, and the APDL code is available upon request.